MPIBGC-TEE/CompartmentalSystems/README.md

 - [Analysis of a nonlinear global carbon cycle model (ipynb)](notebooks/nonl_gcm_3p/nonl_gcm_3p.ipynb)

 ## Information for developers

+### Branches
+- Commits should first target the test branch and only merged into master after the tests are green.
+- The binder branch is created automatically by `scripts/make_binder.sh' from which branch is checked out when the script runs.
+  It is only intended to be created automatically (usually from master) and should *never* be used to work on or merged back.
+  Its sole purpose is to provide a minimal lean version of the package without many data files to be installed on platforms that do not need them or do not have enough space, in particular the binder installation.

 ### Notebooks
 We have several objectives, with partially contradictory requirements that necessiate a considerate approach.
 We want